-Now you can shoot continuous high-resolution images at the amazing speed of 30 images per second.
+Now you can shoot up to 30 continuous highresolution images at the amazing speed of 40 images per second (maximum).
 Prerecord CS pre-records images to ensure you are almost never too late with the shutter button.

-See page 51 for more information.
+See page 50 for more information.